By: Jason Lee

 - Paid Membership Pricing: Plans starting at $15.99 per month

 This is always one of the most important questions that people want to get answered.
 Are there lots of awesome singles on this site or is it filled with fake profiles, flakes, and creepers?
-For that reason, it’s right where we decided to start our Match.com review.
+For that reason, it’s right where we decided to start our Match.com reviews.

 But, just because there are a lot of people using the site doesn’t mean they’re quality.
 Sure, Match.com already passed the quantity test with flying colors, but what about the quality test?
 Well, here’s what we did to find out and what we saw.